-Chinese herbal therapy has been practiced for at least 2,000 years, and is the most complex and sophisticated system of herbal medicine in the world.
+Chinese herbal therapy has been practices for at least 2,000 years, and is the most complex and sophisticated system of herbal medicine in the world.

 Many of the herbs undergo very specific and often detailed processing before they are ready for use.
 Although some herbs are simply cut and dried, others are soaked in wine, or in decoctions of other herbal teas, and dried and cut according to specific requirements.
 Chinese herbal formulas are pharmacologically active preparations, which have been developed through many years of clinical experience, and have also been extensively studied and further developed by modern research.
 Most of these medicines are not toxic, and the few that have some level of toxicity are safe when taken in prescribed dosages in combination with other herbs.
 However, an experienced practitioner should prescribe Chinese herb formulas, as they are strong preparations, and have the potential of creating further imbalances when not used correctly.